 Proof.
-By introducing the change $z = \ln x$, system (1.2) is transformed into $$z' = a - by$$ $y' = -cy + d \exp(2z) - f(t).$ (2.4) The theorem is proved by showing that the above system is equivalent to a second order differential equation of the Duffing type, and then invoking the Landesman-Lazer conditions for the existence of a periodic solution.
-See Appendix A for the complete proof.
+By introducing the change $z = \ln x$ , system (1.2) is transformed into $$z' = a - by$$ $y' = -cy + d \exp(2z) - f(t).$ (2.4) The theorem is proved by showing that the above system is equivalent to a second order differential equation of the Duffing type, and then invoking the Landesman-Lazer conditions for the existence of a periodic solution.
+Deriving the first equation and inserting the second one, we obtain the following second order differential equation of Duffing type $$z'' + cz' + bd \exp(2z) = ac + bf(t). \tag{2.5}$$ Now the periodic problems for (1.2) and (2.5) are completely equivalent.
+If (x,y) is a T-periodic solution of system (1.2) with x(t) > 0 for all t, then $z = \ln x$ is a T-periodic solution of (2.5).
+Conversely, if z is a T-periodic solution of eq.
+(2.5), then $x = \exp(z)$ , y = (a - z')/b is a T-periodic solution of system (1.2) with x(t) > 0 for all t.
+Since ac > 0, eq.
+(2.5) is of Landesman-Lazer type.
+Landesman-Lazer conditions are classical and implies the existence of a periodic solution, see for instance [12, Theorem 1].
 The above result leads to a physical interpretation that the periodic forcing by the moon gives a limit cycle in the mean aggregate mass and velocity dispersion with the same period as the forcing function.
 It is interesting to remark that the latter result can be extended to a family of forcing terms with more complicated recurrence including quasi periodic forcing.
 The main result in [1] implies the existence of a quasi periodic solution and the boundedness of all solutions in the future.
-3 Uniqueness and asymptotic stability In this section, we derive conditions for the existence of a unique periodic solution and comment about the stability of the solution. $$acT < 2 + \frac{c^2}{2},$$ (3.5) system (1.2) has a unique T-periodic solution, which is asymptotically stable.
+3 Uniqueness and asymptotic stability In this section, we derive conditions for the existence of a unique periodic solution and comment about the stability of the solution.
+Theorem 2 When $$acT < 2 + \frac{c^2}{2},$$ (3.6) system (1.2) has a unique T-periodic solution, which is asymptotically stable.